 If a family desires to move and terminate their tenancy with the CDA, they must give at least 60 calendar days advance written notice to the CDA of their intent to vacate.
-The termination will be the last day of the second (2nd) full month following the notice.
 When a family must give less than 60 days notice due to circumstances beyond their control the CDA, at its discretion, may waive the 60 day requirement.